mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 home_computer = Computer.new
 ```
 In the above example we created the class `Computer` and instantiated a new `Computer` object by invoking the Public Class method `new` on the `Computer` class.
 This returns a new `Computer` object.
-This object is then assigned to the local variabl `home_computer`.
+This object is then assigned to the local variable `home_computer`.

 ### What is instantiation?